kassambara/ggpubr/README.md

 Lollipop chart is an alternative to bar plots, when you have a large set of values to visualize.

-Lollipop chart colored by the grouping variable "cyl":
+Lollipop chart colored by the grouping variable “cyl”:

 ``` r
 ggdotchart(dfm, x = "name", y = "mpg",